MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/ns-acxevents-acx_event_config.md

 ### Example

-The example shows the use of the TBD
+The example shows the use of the

+TBD - Is this example OK to show?

 ```cpp
     //
     // Add an audio control change event to this volume element.
     //